When Your Mind Won’t Shut Off at Night

 This gradual shift in the nervous system is described more fully in Learning to Regulate the Nervous System When It Has Been on Guard for Years.

-Night can begin to feel quieter again.
+Night can begin to feel like rest again.

 Exploring This Work Further